 You have the right to appeal a financial aid suspension based on mitigating or extenuating circumstances (out of your control) that may have affected your progress.
 An appeal form used for both academic and financial aid appeals can be obtained in the Student Services Office.
 Academic appeals are reviewed by the Progressive Academic Student Success (PASS) Committee.
 Financial Aid appeals are reviewed by the Financial Aid Director and must be signed by the Dean of Instruction or the Chief Academic Officer.
 Your appeals must be substantiated with documentation showing proof of the situation or circumstances that are out of your control and that may have affected your progress.
 If your appeal is successful, you will be placed on probation for one payment period and a determination will be made if an academic plan is required.
+A successful appeal is for one semester only, or until good academic standing has been reached.
 If you are still not making SAP after the probation period, you may appeal again, but not for the same reason, and then you may be placed on an Academic Plan requiring you to meet SAP standards by a specific point in time.
 The PASS Committee and the Financial Aid Director will communicate their decisions to you, along with pertinent information regarding conditions of the appeals.
 If, at the end of the probationary term, you have not met the cumulative GPA and overall pace of completion (credit completion rate), but did meet the conditions outlined in your approved Student Success/Academic Plan, you will be in SAP-met status and eligible for financial aid.
 If you fail to meet the conditions of your academic plan during any semester while attempting to regain overall Satisfactory Academic Progress, you will be immediately suspended academically and placed on financial aid suspension.